 MRI scans use magnets and radio waves instead of x-rays to produce very detailed, cross-sectional pictures of the body.
 The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
 For breast MRI to look for cancer, a contrast liquid (called gadolinium) is injected into a vein before or during the scan to show details better.

 Breast MRI is mainly used for 2 purposes:

-- women who have been diagnosed with breast cancer, to help measure the size of the cancer and look for any other tumors in the breast.
-It’s also used to look at the opposite breast, to be sure that it doesn’t contain any tumors.
+- For women who have been diagnosed with breast cancer, to help measure the size of the cancer and look for any other tumors in the breast.
+It also can be used to look at the opposite breast, to be sure that it doesn’t contain any tumors.

-- certain women at high risk for breast cancer, screening MRI is recommended along with a yearly mammogram.
-MRI is not recommended as a screening tool by itself, as it can miss some cancers that a mammogram would detect.
+- For certain women at high risk for breast cancer, screening MRI is recommended along with a yearly mammogram.
+MRI is not recommended as a screening tool by itself because it can miss some cancers that a mammogram would detect.

 Just as mammograms are done with x-ray machines that are specially designed to image the breasts, breast MRI also requires special equipment.
-Breast MRI machines produce higher quality images than MRI machines designed for head, chest, or abdominal scanning.
-But there are hospitals and imaging centers that do not have dedicated breast MRI equipment available.
+Not all MRI machines are set up to do breast MRIs.

 You may need to have an IV put in so you can get contrast dye to help outline the structures of the breast.
 For the actual MRI, you will lie on your stomach on a padded platform with spaces for your breasts.
 You will need to be very still during the test, which can take up to an hour.